Beware! Broker XP is an offshore broker! Your investment may be at risk.

 The Terms and Conditions claim that the legal docs function within the laws of the Marshall Islands.
 There is no other talk of a regulation to be found anywhere on the website or in the legal documents.

 So, the Marshall Islands…This location, along side Saint Vincent and the Grenadines, is the most common local for scammer brokers to relocate.
-The reason for this is that there is no financial regulator present there.
-Nevertheless, the sheer number of illicit brokers there proves the point that it is extremely easy to incorporate any type of companion there, including fraudulent brokerage firms.
+The sheer number of illicit brokers there proves the point that it is extremely easy to incorporate any type of companion there, including fraudulent brokerage firms.

 The main point here is that Broker XP is completely UNLICENSED, and therefore a risk to all invested capital.